chipfucker/booru-abuse/wiki/Home.md

 Booru Abuse _(abbreviation suggestions requested&mdash;my personal submission is 'BBUSE')_ is an NPM package intent on fleshing out what could be the REST API of each applied booru or imageboard.

 > [!NOTE]
+> This is currently my form of 'concept art.'
+I'm only writing down how I want things to work here, not necessarily how they _do_ work _now._
+>
-> Currently, anything and probably everything on this wiki is merely conceptualized.
+> That means currently, anything and probably everything on this wiki is merely conceptualized.
 Things you find may be inaccurate or yet to be tangible.

 ## Features